tamanish25/ABAP-Projects/3.BDC_Migration/README.md

 - Messages related to material creation will be displayed in the **SAP output log**.
 - Any errors will be logged for debugging and correction.

+## Extracting Steps via Screen Recording
+To ensure accuracy in navigating and populating the **MM01** transaction, the extraction of step-by-step inputs was done using **SAP Screen Recording (SHDB transaction)**.
+This method allows to capture:
+- The sequence of screens and fields required.
+- The necessary **BDC field mappings**.
+- Any dependencies between fields and screens.
+- The correct **OK codes** to move through each screen.

+By using **SHDB recording**, we can replicate manual input sequences programmatically, ensuring error-free execution of **BDC Call Transaction and Session Methods**.

 ## ABAP Program Summary
-The ABAP program performs the following operations:
+The ABAP programs perform the following operations:
 1. **Reads the file** using `GUI_UPLOAD`.
 2. **Processes each record** and formats it for BDC.
 3. **Navigates through MM01 screens** using `BDC_DYNPRO`.
 4. **Populates fields** using `BDC_FIELD`.
-5. **Calls the MM01 transaction** to create the material.
+5. **Calls the MM01 transaction** using Call Transaction or creates a batch session using BDC Session Method.
 6. **Displays success/error messages** in SAP.

 ## Prerequisites